 Managing users (members) within a company

-Company administrators can use the company administration options within the Pexip app to manage the users (also referred to as members) within their company that use the Pexip Service.
+As a company administrator, you can use the Pexip web app (at https://pexip.me) or the downloadable Pexip desktop app to manage the Pexip Service users (also referred to as members) within your company.

-To manage your company's users, select the menu in the top-right corner of the Pexip app and select .
+To do this, log in to the Pexip app, select the menu in the top-right corner ,and then select .

 If you don’t see the account manager at your local certified Pexip Partner to grant you access.option, you have not been set up with administrator rights.
 Please contact your company administrator or your